ALTIS: Modernizing GPGPU Benchmarking: Evaluation

 \subsection{Benchmark Performance}

-We use the nvprof profiling tool to collect the metrics gathered from running individual kernels.
-Note a number of benchmarks involve multiple kernels and some are redundant.
-We select the maximum utilization of each kernel and calculate their mean and corresponding standard deviation.
-The memory and computational units utilization rate is provided in \autoref{fig:fwd} and \autoref{fig:bwd}.

-The utilization rate of different GPU components shows a diverse set of behaviors for both forward and backward passes in DNN section of the benchmark.
-We observe the most utilized components are dram and single precision floating point function unit, with backward average pool being an exception with high utilization of shared memory and load/store function unit.
+We use \ttt{nvprof} to collect the metrics of individual kernels.
+Note a number of benchmarks involve multiple kernels and some may be redundant.
+In such cases, we select the maximum utilization of each kernel.
+The memory and computational unit utilization rate are provided in \autoref{fig:fwd}.
+The utilization rates of different GPU components show a diverse set of behaviors for both forward and backward passes in DNN section of the benchmark.
+We observe that the most utilized components are DRAM and single precision floating point function unit.

+\autoref{fig:altis_pca} and \autoref{fig:dim_contrib} show the \ALTIS{} workloads in PCA space, as well as the contribution of the top 10 metrics to the first through fourth dimensions of that space.
+We selected counters by performing PCA analysis over all the counters supported by \texttt{nvprof}, and selecting with preference for the most dominant metrics.
+Because \texttt{nvprof} and GPGPU-sim provide different metrics, we preferred the metrics in \texttt{nvprof} for which there was a clear mapping to a corresponding metric in GPGPU-sim.
+The major GPGPU kernel characteristics can be categorized into several types: efficiency and utilization, arithmetic features, stall behavior, instruction mix, and memory hierarchy behaviors.
+The complete set of metrics used is shown in \autoref{tab:metrics}.

+The PCA data show that use of new CUDA features and larger inputs can significantly affect the position of a benchmark in the space, reflect the fact that bottleneck components change when emerging features are exercised.
+For example, \texttt{lavaMD} is an outlier in all cases because it uses double-precision units rarely exercised in other workloads, but use of UVM shifts the bottleneck to pipeline stalls.
+The \texttt{raytracing} and \texttt{nw} workloads behave similarly.

+The IPC-related metrics contribute the most to the variance in PC1 while double precision functional units is more prevalent in PC2.
+This is because only a few benchmarks use double precision data type as indicated in \autoref{fig:fwd}.
+The new workloads and extended versions of previous workloads enable \ALTIS{} to better cover the PCA space. \ALTIS{}'s new workloads, \ttt{raytracing}, and many of the DNN kernels are clearly at extrema of the space.